Treatments

 Ozempic, which is a glucagon-like peptide-1 (GLP-1) receptor agonist, and sodium-glucose co-transporter (SGLT) inhibitors, are drugs commonly used to treat type 2 diabetes and other conditions.

-Though not approved for T1D, these drugs have tremendous promise in people with T1D in terms of glucose and metabolic control, weight loss, and more.
+Though not approved for T1D, these drugs have tremendous promise as a type 1 diabetes treatment in terms of glucose and metabolic control, weight loss, and more.

 Learn more T1D basics